inodb/spectrum-viz-website/docs/mira/loading-data.md

 ### Metadata Table

 Metadata for each sample is contained in a google sheet.
 We currently pull these columns from the sheet `sample_metadata`:

+NOTE: In the future this will be pulled from eLab

 - nick_unique_id
 - patient_id